What is Targeted Advertising? [With Examples]

 You’ve probably had to accept cookies while surfing the web before.
 When you click “Accept”, you're authenticating the server to create cookies with data packets and send them back to your device.

 Then, cookies are stored on the user's device.
 Companies use these cookies to track how people navigate their site.
-This allows companies to highlight key behaviors and align them with user demographics and preferences.
+This allows companies to highlight key online behaviors and align them with user demographics and preferences.

 Privacy laws such as GDPR exist to promote data protection, which impacts how cookies can be used by companies.

-It’s no secret that big tech companies such as Meta and Google have been collecting user information for years, generating large volumes of in-demand data for advertisers.
+It’s no secret that big tech companies such as Meta and Google have been collecting user information for years, generating large volumes of in-demand behavioral data for advertisers.

 These companies leverage user data by offering targeted advertising services of their own.
 Social media and search engine advertising make targeting easy on marketers, allowing companies to select demographic and behavioral traits when creating a campaign.